1966 Dallas Cowboys season

 The 1966 Dallas Cowboys season was the seventh for the franchise in the National Football League.
-This was the first of six consecutive division titles for the Cowboys.
-They finished the regular season at 10–3–1, their first winning record as a franchise and first Eastern Conference title.
-They hosted the NFL Championship Game at the Cotton Bowl, but lost to the defending champion Green Bay Packers, who went on to win the first Super Bowl two weeks later.
+The Cowboys, who had never previously finished with a winning record in their history, would improve dramatically.
+Dallas finished 10–3–1 and won the Eastern Conference title, their first of six consecutive division titles.
+They hosted the NFL Championship Game at the Cotton Bowl, where they lost to the defending NFL champion Green Bay Packers, thus missing out on the chance to play in the first Super Bowl which the Packers went on to win two weeks later.

 Quarterback Don Meredith had the best season of his career throwing for 2,805 yards, 24 touchdowns (both career highs) and 12 interceptions.